vmpuentes/HairSalon.Solutions/readme.md

 ## Getting Started

-May be deployed using git hub pages at  https://vmpuentes.github.io/Address_Book_oct_17/.
+May be deployed using git hub at  https://vmpuentes.github.com/HairSalon.Solutions/.

 ### Installation/Setup Requirements
 1.This app may be cloned at  https://vmpuentes.github.com/HairSalon.Solutions/.
 2. Set up .NET dependencies
 3. Set up database with MAMP and create a database with these instructions...

+## Database Setup
 > CREATE DATABASE hair_salon;
 > USE hair_salon;
 > CREATE TABLE stylist (id serial PRIMARY KEY, name VARCHAR(255), );